 Not only that, it’s important to remember that a landing page is the first thing visitors see when they click on your ad.
 It’s not like typing in a direct web address, they are expecting the link to take them to something useful, easy to understand, and relevant to what they are searching for.

 To do this, you would create a landing page just as you normally would for any keyword.
-Depending on the service provider the exact details of the procedure will differ but the basic point is that you want your landing page to accept dynamic text.
+Depending on the service provider the exact details of the procedure will differ but the basic point is that you want your PPC landing pages to accept dynamic text.
 This means that the text of the page will change based on the keyword entered by the user.

 So now, you can set the text to read appropriately based on whether they searched for hotdogs, hot-dogs, or hot dogs…subtle differences I know, but you’d be surprised what people type when they are searching for something.

 URL Parameter, You can then set the URL parameters in your ad service program, ad groups, ad copy to accept the different keywords and direct users to the appropriate dynamic landing page.
 URL parameters simplifies the entire process and allows you easily manipulate one landing page to fit several keywords (dynamic keyword insertion).
 There are some best practices to using a dynamic landing page correctly though, it’s not a one size fits all solution.